yunszhang/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 		- Parse and process requests at the Client Registration Endpoint, then generate the appropriate responses.

-	* Developing OAuth 2.0 clients:
+	* For OAuth 2.0 clients:

 		- Make requests to an OAuth 2.0 Authorisation Endpoint and parse the responses;